Isha Foundation: Project GreenHands

 Project GreenHands (PGH) was established in 2004 as an environmental organisation.
-Its activity is largely focused on Tamil Nadu.
+It largely focuses on Tamil Nadu.
 It received the Indira Gandhi Paryavaran Puraskar, the Government of India's environmental award, in 2010.
 Its activities include agroforestry, plant nurseries in schools, and tree-planting in urban centres such as Tiruchirappalli and Tiruppur.

 Action for Rural Rejuvenation

 Action for Rural Rejuvenation is a health and community-oriented program focusing on rural Tamil Nadu.
-It was established in 2003, and as of 2010, operated in 4,200 villages with a population of seven million.
+It was established in 2003, and as of 2010 operated in 4,200 villages with a population of seven million.

 Action for Rural Rejuvenation hosts the annual Gramotsavam sports festival in Tamil Nadu, promoting sports as a part of daily life in rural communities to improve mental and physical well-being.
 In recognition of this effort, Isha received India's National Sports Promotion Award in the Sport for Development category in 2018.